MetaDyn/Community-Library/Animations/README.md

 ## 📂 Subdirectories

 * **Shooter Pack:** A set of animations tailored for first-person and third-person shooter games, including actions like firing, reloading, running, and more.
+* **Fighting:** A collection of combat animations, including punches, kicks, and other fighting moves.

 ## How to Use